 Data on Serials Pricing and the Serials Crisis

-Fracking the Ecosystem: Periodicals Price Survey 2016 - each spring, Library Journal releases a report and survey on serials pricing and the trends/issues/responses to the continuing problem of library budgets and rising cost of journals.
+Fracking the Ecosystem: Periodicals Price Survey 2016 - each spring, Library Journal releases a report and survey on serials pricing and the trends/issues/responses to the continuing problem of library budgets and the rising cost of journals.
 This link is to the 2016 report, but older years are also available.

 Deal or No Deal?
 Evaluating Big Deals and Their Journals (College & Research Libraries, 2013)